 You can withdraw money from the majority of our savings accounts.
 However, this is not possible on all accounts.
 Fixed Rate Bonds, Fixed Rate ISAs and our Junior Cash ISA all restrict you from withdrawing funds until an agreed date.

-To understand a savings account you need to think of it as a place to store your money over a long term.
-As you put money into the account, we also top it up by paying interest on the amount held in the account.
+To understand a savings account you need to think of it as a place to store your money over a long period of time.
+As you save money into the account, we also add to it by paying interest on the amount held in the account.
 The more money you save, the more interest you earn.

-Yes, there is nothing to stop you holding more than one savings account with Leek United.
+As a general rule, you can hold more one savings account with Leek United.

 However, in some circumstances there may be certain restrictions.
 For example, you can have multiple ISAs, but you can open only one cash ISA in each tax year.
 Another example is if a specific type of savings account is restricted to one per customer.
 You’ll need to check the terms and conditions of the account.

 In respect of deposits, a depositor who is eligible is entitled to claim up to £85,000.
 For joint accounts each account holder is treated as having a claim in respect of their share so, for a joint account held by two eligible depositors, the maximum amount that could be claimed would be £85,000 each (making a total of £170,000).
 The limit relates to the combined amount in all the eligible depositor's accounts with the building society, including their share of any joint account, and not to each separate account.

 Large companies and small local authorities are also covered by FSCS for compensation up to the limit of £85,000.

 Please see our; Financial Services Compensation Scheme Information Sheet and Exclusions List which summarises details of the Scheme.